Manage Servers, Projects, Tracks and Engines in Director Print

 Default connection string format

-This is the format the Director Runtime will use for the connection strings.
-In a given context, it will replace the placeholder string @server with the actual Data source of the given Sql Server instance and the placeholder string @database with the database name.
+This is the format the Core Runtime will use for the connection strings.
+In a given context, it will replace the placeholder string @server with the actual Data source of the given SQL Server instance and the placeholder string @database with the database name.

 Normally this global format is all you need to specify, but as you have seen above, it is possible to override this format in specific instances.

-Notice that the connectionstring setting MultipleActiveResultsets is set to true.
-This setting is vital for the Director Runtime.
+Notice that the connection string setting MultipleActiveResultsets is set to true.
+This setting is vital for the Core Runtime.

 Web Service URL for Translation Valuesets

-This is the URL all Tracks will use when they need to load the Translation Valuesets from the Tracker web application to the Director Runtime.
+This is the URL all Tracks will use when they need to load the Translation Valuesets from the Portal to the Director Runtime.
 The server part of the URL will normally be the same as the URL type in the browser to get hold of the Tracker web application

 Director client pulse interval